xianlinyi/ChatGPT-Next-Web-Other/README.md

 > [简体中文 > 如何保持代码更新](./README_CN.md#保持更新)

-If you have deployed your own project with just one click following the steps above, you may encounter the issue of "Updates Available" constantly showing up.
+If you have deployed your own project with just one click following the steps above, you may encounter the issue of " Updates Available" constantly showing up.
 This is because Vercel will create a new project for you by default instead of forking this project, resulting in the inability to detect updates correctly.

 We recommend that you follow the steps below to re-deploy: